IHDE-Alliance/solarnet_metadata/docs/source/partc.md

-# Part C Alphabetical listing of all new SOLARNET keywords with section references

-## 19 Alphabetical listing of all new SOLARNET keywords with section references
+# 19 Alphabetical listing of all new SOLARNET keywords with section references
 Below is an alphabetical listing of all SOLARNET keywords that are not part of the FITS standard or any widely accepted FITS convention, keywords that have been used in the past that do not have widely accepted definitions, or previously defined keywords that need to take special values in SOLARNET files:

 ```{csv-table} Solarnet keywords